 - coarse ground salt to taste (sea salt is better)

-- Squeeze orange and lime juice into a bowl.
+- Squeeze both the lime and orange juice into a bowl.

 - Add avocado and coarsely chop.